AutomationML/AMLEditorPlugin/PlugInDevelopment_V8/README.md

 Packages referenced by the AutomationML Editor should have the  `<ExcludeAssets>runtime</ExcludeAssets>` element added to the Package reference tag.
 This will not include the shared packages into the package.

-The Tag **AMLEditorPlugin.Core** has to be added to the package tag names.
+The Tag **AMLEditorPlugin.NET** has to be added to the package tag names instead of **AMLEditorPlugin.Core** as in the previous version.
 This ensures, that the Package Manager can find the plugin in a provided package repository and can offer it to other users.

 The *PackageName* of the Plugin shall be unique.